This topic introduces how to use Push SDK for iOS with examples, covering its core interfaces and basic workflow.

 [self.livePusher focusCameraAtAdjustedPoint:CGPointMake(50, 50) autoFocus:true];

-/* Set whether to autofocus */
+/* Specify whether to enable autofocus.*/

 [self.livePusher setAutoFocus:false];